imaginando/imaginando.github.io/tv-303/sequence-generation.md

-# TV-303 Help - Sequence Generation
+# Sequence Generation

-Pressing **Generate** will prompt our algorithm to create and play a unique bassline.
+Pressing **Generate** prompts our algorithm to create and play a unique bassline.

 - **Complexity** - Set the complexity factor of generated sequences.
-A low value will generate simpler melodies with fewer notes, while high complexity will create more complex and note laden patterns.
+Lower complexity values produce simpler melodies with fewer notes, while higher values create more complex, note-laden patterns.

 - **Length** - Set the length of the generated sequence.
 Ranges from 2 to 8 beats.